Relaxin' at Camarillo (album)

 Relaxin' at Camarillo is an album by American jazz saxophonist Joe Henderson, recorded in 1979 and released on the Contemporary label.
-Featuring Henderson with keyboardist Chick Corea, and two rhythm sections-bassist Richard Davis and drummer Tony Williams on two tracks, and bassist Tony Dumas and drummer Peter Erskine on the remaining three.
+It features Henderson with keyboardist Chick Corea, and two different rhythm sections: bassist Richard Davis and drummer Tony Williams on two tracks, and bassist Tony Dumas and drummer Peter Erskine on the remaining three.

 Reception

 The AllMusic review states: "This informal session has plenty of fine solos from the two principals and is recommended to fans of advanced hard bop".